edendir/threepio/README.md

 # threepio
-Chatbot/voice assistant based off of C-3PO
+Chatbot based off of C-3PO from the Star Wars franchise.
+This bot currently has basic answers about me.